Polyrhythm vs Syncopation vs Hemiola – The Differences Explained

 It’s also very often used in funky music, giving it that lively, offbeat sound to make your body move.

 You should note that, when it comes to rhythms, there are several different ways in which you can write down a single beat.
-As you probably already know, the time signature of the song is usually divided into bars and inside of those bars you can put one, two, three, etc. notes.
+As you probably already know, the time signature of the song is usually divided into bars, and inside those bars, you can put one, two, three, etc. notes.

 Depending on the number of notes you put into a bar, you’ll get a rhythm.
 Of course, as a musician, you don’t need to learn all the different rhythms and ways in which to use them, but as a composer, it’s nice to know how the notes work and what are the different ways in which music can be explored.

 Syncopation is not a type of polyrhythm but is a disturbance of the regular flow of the rhythm.
 To put it simply, if you’re playing a 4/4 beat, a drummer may put an accent on the second and fourth beat (using a snare drum for example).

 Syncopation would be made if you put an accent off the beat.
 Of course, it can get much more complicated than that, but it’s the simplest way to present it.

 Syncopation is something people usually do when playing a song, as it’s hard and boring to play everything straight to the beat.

 When you play music like that, you get it all perfect in theory, but in real life, it’s just boring.
 So, musicians tend to get now and again off the beat, playing the note somewhat differently and getting it to sound a bit better.

 Syncopation has been used for centuries, as well as it is used today, especially in modern pop music.
-Bob Dylan has said in one interview that he was told by one of the jazz greats how to not get bored by playing the same songs for 30, 40 years – syncopation.
+Bob Dylan said in one interview that he was told by one of the jazz greats how to not get bored by playing the same songs for 30, to 40 years – syncopation.